hmans/rbfu/README.md

 rbfu (especially compared to RVM and rbenv) **does not do any of the following**:

 * **Switch Ruby versions automagically.** You have to switch versions explicitly (eg. `rbfu 1.9.3-p0`).
 This is by design; please don't submit patches adding any kind of automatic behavior.
+I don't approve of automatic behavior.
+I would *hate* if one day rbfu grows sentient and enslaves all of mankind.
-* **Install Rubies.** Well, there's a little helper command available that hooks into the excellent [ruby-build](https://github.com/sstephenson/ruby-build), but you can also compile your Rubies yourself if that is what pushes your buttons.
+* **Install Rubies.** Well, there's a little helper command available that hooks into the excellent [ruby-build](https://github.com/sstephenson/ruby-build), but you can also compile your Rubies yourself if that is what pushes your buttons, you dirty old girl.
 * **Override existing shell functions or executables.** I've never been a big fan of RVM hooking into `cd`, but in my opinion rbenv's shim executable approach is even worse. rbfu completely and entirely stays in the background.
 Like a good roadie.
 Or a silent assassin.
-Except it doesn't kill you.
+Except that it doesn't kill you.
 * **Manage gemsets.** Seriously, please just use [Bundler](http://gembundler.com/) for managing your gems, it's great.

 ### Installation